Week 14: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - The NYT reported that several Trump campaign aides had repeated contact with Russia in the year before the election.
 CNN reported in fact, Trump aides were in constant contact with Russian officials.

-- Chaffetz, chair of the House Oversight Committee, chose to investigate leaks, but not Trump and his regime’s connections to Russia.
+- Rep. Jason Chaffetz, chair of the House Oversight Committee, chose to investigate leaks, but not Trump and his regime’s connections to Russia.

 - AG Sessions refused to recuse himself from investigations into Trump and his regime’s ties to Russia, despite his ties to Trump during the campaign.